liferay-design/blueprints/src/pages/blueprints/guidelines/legal-notice.md

 ---
-title: "Legal"
+title: 'Legal'
-description: "Using colors in digital applications"
+description: 'Using colors in digital applications'
-layout: "guide"
-weight: 100
 ---

 ### Global Responsibility